 How are my interests and money protected?

 While Qualified Intermediaries like EquipEx are not currently regulated at the federal level, certain states have passed legislation in recent years to better protect Exchangers’ interests.
 The State of Colorado, EquipEx’s home state, passed House Bill 1254 in 2009, which makes certain requirements of QIs residing in Colorado.
 EquipEx meets or exceeds all such requirements, including professional liability insurance coverage (aka E&O) at four times the state minimum and the establishment of a Qualified Escrow Account (QEA) to hold Exchangers’ proceeds.
 In addition, EquipEx carries a $1 million cyber fraud insurance policy and uses a unique QEA for each Exchanger, so that your 1031 Exchange proceeds are never co-mingled with another Exchanger’s.
 EquipEx also has a Certified Exchange Specialist® on staff, signifying extensive 1031 Exchange experience and a commitment to uphold the highest ethical standards.

 How much taxable gain does it take for it to make sense to participate in a 1031 Exchange?

 In general, if you’re selling property that will result in at least $15,000 in normal gains or $10,000 in capital gains, a 1031 Exchange is likely to make financial sense.
 We strongly recommend that you consult with your tax and/or legal professionals regarding your particular situation and objectives before entering into a 1031 Like-Kind Exchange.

 What types of property qualify for a Section 1031 Like-Kind Exchange?

 As of January 1, 2018 and due to the passing of the “GOP Tax Reform Bill” a.k.a.
 “Tax Cuts and Jobs Act of 2017”, Section 1031 of the Internal Revenue Code (IRC) is allowable for Exchanges of nearly all types of real estate.
-Such property must be held for business or investment purposes and located in the United States or its territories.
+Such property must be held for use in a trade or business or for investment purposes.
 If the sale of your property will result in taxable gain, consider boosting your cash flow and return on investment with a 1031 Exchange!

 What types of property do NOT qualify for a Section 1031 Like-Kind Exchange?